RealistikGDPS/Ognisko/README.md

 # RealistikGDPS
 The Python-based backend for RealistikGDPS, made as an expandable solution for a GDPS of any size.

+For support and a public running instance, please visit [our Discord!](https://discord.gg/uNTPGPn3D5)

 ## What is this?
 This is a modern Python implementation of the Geometry Dash server protocol meant to power my Geometry Dash Private server.
 It is written in asynchronous, modern Python and is meant as a replacement for our current [PHP based infrastructure](https://github.com/Cvolton/GMDprivateServer).